arauchfuss/Simple-Comic/README.md

 ## Live Text support

-Simple Comic uses Apple's Optical Character Recognition, on Apple Silicon Macintoshes, to make text in comics selectable for copying and text-to-speech.
+Simple Comic uses Apple's Optical Character Recognition, on Apple Silicon Macs, to make text in comics selectable for copying and text-to-speech.

 * The mouse cursor changes from the Arrow to the I-Beam when over selectable text.
 * Click-and-drag to select live text.
 Recognized words within the dragged out rectangle are selected.